Article I — Name

 - Representatives of the Graduate Council will share recommendations for changes with the graduate faculty members within their units and bring suggestions or feedback to the Council.

-- A successful motion for amendment will require the usual approval by Provost and President before it takes effect.
+- A successful motion for amendment will require approval by Provost and President before it takes effect.